Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 All hands on deck, up to and including the Champion himself.
 There just weren’t enough *men* to do the job!
 Balls, the Clan was bleedin’ money bringing in Clanless contractors ‘cuz the Grand Army needed a new *everything* on Hell, and they needed it all crammed through the Arrays as fast as gaoianly possible.

 Though, if he were honest with himself it was *nice* to just throw cargo again.
-Secure netting, fill containers, deal with breakbulk snarls, “no this will not fucking fit through the array!” and so on.
+Secure netting, fill containers, deal with breakbulk snarls, "no this will not fucking fit through the array!" and so on.

 He needed all the major distractions he could get, really.
 The consequences of Daar’s punishment upon their Clan were still causing him no end of trouble. *Ten times* in the last year he’d been challenged for the Championship.
 Ten times he’d put it down. *Fatally.*